alejandro5042/Run-IrcBot/README.md

 ### Command-Line Bots

 I thought it would be fun to experiment with command-line bots.
-You can specify a command-line bot with -BotScript (the fourth parameter).
+You can specify a command-line bot with **-BotScript** (the default fourth parameter).
 This simple bot tries to match any string that contains a TFS changeset number and replies with its details.

 ```PowerShell
 .\Run-IrcBot.ps1 tfsbot ircserver channel { if ($Message.Text -match "change(?:set)?\s+(\d+)*") { Get-TfsChangeset $Matches[1] | select ChangesetId, CreationDate, Owner, Comment } }